-- 34. On 31 January 2009, in conjunction with the Struthers Lane bollard trial, staff installed two trial bollards at one location 30.6 metres south of the intersection of Poplar Street and Lichfield Street, to prevent through traffic along Poplar Street. - 35.
+- 33. On 31 January 2009, in conjunction with the Struthers Lane bollard trial, staff installed two bollards at one location 30.6 metres south of the intersection of Poplar Street and Lichfield Street, to prevent through traffic along Poplar Street, in order to effect the trial. - 34.
 Assessment of the effectiveness of the bollard trial began in November 2009.
-This involved: - (a) A survey comprising qualitative interviews with local business people, property owners, residents, managers of emergency services, and providers of security services. - (b) Analysis of crash data from 2004-2009. - (c) Observations by the Christchurch Safer City Officers of the presence of vehicles and pedestrian behaviour each time they visited the area. - 36.
+This involved: - (a) Qualitative interviews with local business people, property owners, residents, managers of emergency services, providers of security services and driers who park in Struthers Lane: - (b) Analysis of crash data from 2004-2009; - (c) Observations by the Christchurch Safer City Officers of the presence of vehicles and pedestrian behaviour each time they visited the area. - 35.
 The result of this trial in Poplar Street and Struthers Lane indicates that the installation of bollards in both streets has improved the environment for pedestrians during the closure period.
-The full report is available on request. - 37.
-With mainly positive feedback from users and local stakeholders, staff recommend that a permanent part time pedestrian mall be created in Poplar Street, by replacing the manual bollards with a set of automated retractable bollards that will be activated by an approaching tram or emergency vehicle. - 38.
-The recommendation includes that the time for raising and lowering these bollards be the same as the trial and on a nightly basis. - 39.
-To create a mall, the council is required to use the Special Consultative Procedure to gather community views on the establishment of a permanent night time pedestrian mall.
-The SCP process requires a Hearings Panel.
-The SCP process can be scheduled from 30 July 2010 to 31 August 2010.
+The full report is available on request. - 36.
+With mainly positive feedback from users and local stakeholders, staff recommend that a permanent part time pedestrian mall be created in Poplar Street, by replacing the manual bollards with a set of automated retractable bollards that will be activated by an approaching tram or emergency vehicle. - 37.
+The recommendation includes that the time for raising and lowering these bollards be the same as the trial and on a nightly basis. - 38.
+To create a mall, the Council is required to use the Special Consultative Procedure to gather community views on the establishment of a permanent night time pedestrian mall.
+The SCP process requires a Hearings Panel, and staff recommend running the SCP process in conjunction with that proposed for Struthers Lane where a trial of one bollard has also been carried out over the same period.
+(An associated report for Struthers Lane is to be presented to Council in conjunction with this report).
+The SCP process can be scheduled from 30 July 2010 to 31 August 2010, with the submissions to be read and heard by a Hearings Panel later in 2010 (after the council elections) or early in 2011.